02 February 2026

 1.To receive and accept apologies where valid reasons for absence have been given to the Clerk prior to the meeting.

-It was proposed by RM, seconded by RG, and agreed unanimously to accept these apologies.
+It was proposed by SC, seconded by AV, and agreed unanimously to accept these apologies.

 2. To receive Declarations of Interest under the Localism Act 2011 – being any pecuniary or other registerable interests in agenda items not previously recorded on members’ Disclosable Pecuniary and Other Registerable Interests' declaration.